barrucadu/lookwhattheshoggothdraggedin.com/posts/izirions-enchiridion.markdown

 ![The physical book: a hardback, with pages which don't lay flat](izirions-enchiridion/book.jpg)

-The book is a bit [glo:dnd]-specific, but it would be unfair to criticise it for that because it didn't pretend to be otherwise.
-In fact, by including a chapter with tips on how to convert it for [glo:osr] systems it's already more system-neutral than most modern [glo:dnd] material.
+The book is a bit [abbr:dnd]-specific, but it would be unfair to criticise it for that because it didn't pretend to be otherwise.
+In fact, by including a chapter with tips on how to convert it for [abbr:osr] systems it's already more system-neutral than most modern [abbr:dnd] material.

 I only really have two major complaints about the book.